 The Clink Prison, infamous for its brutal history of torture and death, is now a museum, yet many believe its tormented spirits remain.
 Visitors report screams, rattling chains, and eerie encounters, often attributed to the ghost of the cruel jailer, “The Gaoler.”

-This former plague pit is one of the most haunted places in the city and is said to be haunted by vengeful spirits including Black Death victims, ghostly monks, and even a headless Duke!
+This former plague pit is one of the most eerie places in the city and is said to be haunted by vengeful spirits, including Black Death victims, ghostly monks, and even a headless Duke!
 Once you learn about its ghastly history, you won’t be surprised by the supernatural sightings.

-St. Bartholomew’s Hospital was once a medieval site for treating plague victims and is said to be haunted by ghostly doctors, patients, and a spectral child but beware—-if you see him, it could mean that death is just around the corner.
+St. Bartholomew’s Hospital was once a medieval site for treating plague victims.
+You'll learn about the horrors of the medical malpractices that once took place here.
+Today, it's said to be haunted by ghostly doctors, patients, and a spectral child, but beware, if you see him, it could mean that death is just around the corner.

 The city’s Central Criminal Court stands on the site of Newgate Prison and apparitions such as the vengeful “Black Dog” remind us of the injustices committed inside the prison walls.